chamburr/modmail/web/content/features.md

 # And Much More...

-There are many more goodies available in Wyvor, such as saved playlists, music lyrics, usage statistics and audit logs.
+There are many more goodies available in Wyvor, such as advanced logging, snippets, greeting and closing messages, just to name a few.
 Discover the rest of the features on your own!